-A major change of physical properties is found at ~250 mbsf at Site C0011 and has tentatively been identified between 60 and 80 mbsf at Site C0012.
+A major change of physical properties is found at ~250 mbsf at Site C0011 and has tentatively been identified between 70 and 90 mbsf at Site C0012.
 This transition appears as a lithologically determined feature enhanced by diagenesis.
-The ash content in the sediment decreases below this boundary and an increase of the state of alteration of volcanic glass shards is observed in the remaining ash layers.
-Siliceous fossils are also present above, and there is a share decrease in dissolved silica concentration below the boundary.
+The content of discrete ash layers in the sediment decreases below this boundary and an increase of the state of alteration of volcanic glass shards is observed in the remaining ash layers.
+Siliceous fossils are also present above, and there is a sharp decrease in dissolved silica concentration below the boundary.
 From an analogy with results obtained after Leg 190, it can be proposed that the process responsible for an anomalously high porosity of the sediment above this boundary is cementation by opal-CT and opal dissolution with precipitation of quartz below the boundary (Spinelli et al., 2007).
-However, it is questionable that the transition observed is an opal/quartz boundary for several reasons: (1) temperature of the reaction would be unusually low at this site (currently 25°C, as opposed to 55°C at Site 1173); and (2) fresh glass is found again in volcaniclastic sands at a deeper level, associated with high silica concentration in the interstitial water.
-An alternate possibility is that opal-CT cements never formed in the sediment below the boundary because of a cryptic difference in bulk sediment composition (biogenic silica and/or ash content) or a difference in fluid composition and temperature at the time of diagenesis.
-Preliminary chronostratigraphy based on paleomagnetism suggests the age of the transition from cemented ash-bearing hemipelagites to compacted hemipelagites at Site C0011 (5.25 Ma) is slightly younger at Site 1177 (4.5 Ma), the reference site for the Ashizuri transect.
-It is even younger at Site 1173 (3.0 Ma), the reference site for the Muroto transect, where higher heat flow and temperature can account for a more advanced silica diagenesis and result in an upward migration of the transition in the sedimentary column (Spinelli et al., 2007).
-On the Kumano transect, this transition could coincide with a primary (depositional) lithologic boundary.
+However, the temperature of the reaction would be unusually low at Site C0011 (currently 25°C, as opposed to 55°C at Site 1173) and, assuming constant heat flow, cannot be explained with the reaction kinetics used by Spinelli et al. (2007); and fresh glass is found again in volcaniclastic sands at a deeper level, associated with high silica concentration in the interstitial water.
+Furthermore, in the case of Sites C0011 and C0012, the primary silica source is dispersed volcanic glass rather than biogenic opal-A (White et al., 2010).
+It thus remains questionable that the transition observed is controlled by the kinetics of the opal-A/opal-CT and opal-CT/quartz reactions.
+An alternate possibility is that opal-CT do not form in sufficient amounts to prevent compaction if the initial concentration of amorphous silica in the sediment is too low.
+Answering these questions will require postcruise work.